Workplace Simulator Laboratory (W-SIM)

-The Workplace Simulator Laboratory will be installed in the new Research Innovation and Engineering building that is currently under construction on the Laurentian University campus.
-The infrastructure is scheduled to be operational by September 2018.
+The Workplace Simulator Laboratory is located in the new Cliff Fielding Research Innovation and Engineering building on the Laurentian University campus.
+The lab is scheduled to be fully operational by September 2019.

 Vibration Induced Injury

 Components of the Workplace Simulator Laboratory